cuiy0006/cpp-dependency-note/secondary-dependency/README.md

 ```

 ### Difference between rpath and rpath-link
-    rpath-link is linking time path for dynamic libs, while rpath is for both linking time and runtime.
+    rpath-link is linktime path for dynamic libs, while rpath is for both linktime and runtime.
     when rpath doesn't work, use -Wl,--disable-new-dtags